-Design and Remodeling Solutions (link to about us page) offers aging homeowners an opportunity to age with their existing home as they mature to meet their physical needs.
+Design and Remodeling Solutions offers aging homeowners an opportunity to age with their existing home as they mature to meet their physical needs.
 We can remove an existing bathtub and install an easy-access shower in its place; we can adjust countertop heights; and even create multifunctional first floor master suites.

-We can incorporate these designs into new construction (link to whole house remodeling page) or on remodeling projects.
+We can incorporate these designs into new construction or on remodeling projects.
 The concepts of aging-in-place and aging-in-community are beginning to take center stage as a result of the baby-boomer population.
 Additionally, installing basic accessibility features in new construction will save remodeling dollars in the future.

 Who can you rely on to modify your home?